-(Note that teaching observations are required for participants in the CFT’s Teaching Certificate program.)
+(Please note that teaching observations are required for participants in the CFT’s Certificate in College Teaching.)

 The purpose of a teaching observation and consultation is to help you become a more reflective and intentional teacher.
 By observing one of your class sessions, your consultant will be able to discuss your teaching with you in very concrete ways.
 Your consultant will help you reflect on the teaching choices you made during the class session and on your understanding of your students and their learning.
 Your consultant will also help you generate ideas for different teaching choices you might make in the future to help you more effectively meet your teaching objectives.
 Moreover, your consultant will be able to get a sense of your class as a student might see it and share that perspective with you.

 If you’re a faculty member, you’ll likely meet with your CFT liaison, a staff member with some familiarity with the teaching landscape in your discipline.
 If you’re a graduate student, you’ll meet with one of our staff dedicated to graduate student instruction with experience teaching here at Vanderbilt.